abacusmodeling/abacus-develop/docs/input-main.md

   - *md*: molecular dynamics
   - *sto-scf*: do self-consistent electronic structure calculation with [stochastic DFT](#electronic-structure-sdft)
   - *sto-md*: molecular dynamics with [stochastic DFT](#electronic-structure-sdft)
+  - *test_memory* : checks memory required for the calculation.
+The number is not quite reliable, please use with care
+  - *test_neighbour* : only performs neighbouring atom search

   > Note: *istate* and *ienvelope* only work for LCAO basis set and are not working right now.
 - **Default**: scf